Animated, waving, US Flag

 My lament of C= BBS'ing...

-I still used my trusty Commie 64 with the SPEEDSCRIPT word processor, writing and printing letters.
+I still used my trusty Commie 64 with the SPEEDSCRIPT word processor, for writing and printing letters.
 Matter of fact, I DID MY RESUME' ON IT!!
 LOL!
 That was the last time I needed it!
 (I was "downsized" in 2007, so guess what?!
-I will retrieve it form the Commie, and port it to the PC where i can edit it and print it in Inkjet quality.)
+I retrieved it from the Commie and ported it to the PC where I edited and printed it.)

 A few thoughts on what's left of the Commie Scene